 Cheung Po Tsai Cave

 Get the kids to use a little bit of imagination to conjure up images of what times were like when pirates were sailing the seven seas!
-It’s said that the notorious pirate Cheung Po Tsai used to hide his treasure stash right here on Cheung Chau so it’s worth going exploring.
+It’s said that the notorious pirate Cheung Po Tsai used to hide his treasure stash right here on Cheung Chau, so it’s worth going exploring.
 It gets dark inside, so remember to either bring a small handheld torch or use your phone flashlight.
-To get there, make a right after you get off the ferry, and walk for about 20 minutes toward Sai Wan Tin Hau Temple.
-When you get to the temple, walk up the hill for about 10 minutes and you will find the cave.
+To get there, take a right after you get off the ferry, and walk for about 20 minutes toward the Sai Wan Tin Hau Temple.
+When you get to the temple, walk up the hill for about 10 minutes and you’ll find the cave.

 Love Lock Garden

 Lock up all your love, throw away the key and don’t tell a soul.
-If that’s your idea of a romantic statement, walk down from the ferry dock to the Tung Wan beach where the Love Lock wall will be hard to miss.
-The shop opposite to it sells locks at $40.
+If that’s your idea of a romantic statement, walk down from the ferry dock to Tung Wan Beach where the Love Lock wall will be hard to miss.
+BnB The Creative Workshop, which is right opposite the wall, sells locks at $45.
 Inscribe as you please, snap a picture, seal the deal and Instagram away!

 Worked up an appetite after all the hiking and the strolling?
-The seafood on the island isn’t as famous as on neighbouring Lamma, but it is well worth the trip and doesn’t break the bank either.
-Consider gorging on fish balls, prawn fritters, shuck some oysters, down some clams, dig into the crispy, fried squid, sip wine, keep it simple and slow your roll.
-Kids are also sure to love the variety of iconic Cheung Chau street food so feel free to ditch the restaurants and snack your way around town!
-After all, who can say no to some delicious mango mochi, giant frozen watermelon or refreshing fruit shakes!
+The seafood on the island isn’t as famous as on neighbouring Lamma Island, but it is well worth the trip and doesn’t break the bank either.
+Consider gorging on fish balls and prawn fritters, shucking some oysters, downing some clams, digging into crispy, fried squid, sipping wine, keeping it simple and slowing your roll.
+Kids are also sure to love the variety of iconic Cheung Chau street food, so feel free to ditch the restaurants and snack your way around town!
+After all, who can say no to some delicious mango mochi, giant frozen watermelon or refreshing fruit shakes?